-A majority of the blocks along Winslow Avenue and Hall Avenue from Congress Street to Page Street are zoned RT2 Townhouse.
+A majority of the blocks along Winslow Avenue and Hall Avenue from Congress Street to Page Street are proposed to be rezoned to RT2 Townhouse.
 This zoning designation allows for a moderate increase in residential density with a diversity of allowable uses, including one-, two-, three-, and four-family dwellings, as well as townhomes (all of which are subject to dimensional requirements including minimum lot sizes, building heights and setbacks).

-Additionally, 8 parcels are zoned T1 Traditional Neighborhood.
-These parcels are either currently vacant, such as 610, 612 and 618 Winslow Avenue, currently contain a building that is mixed-use, such as 535 Hall Avenue, currently contain a building that would be appropriate for a mixed-use, such as 96 Winifred Street W. There is also one four-family dwelling located at 90 Winifred Street W. that has be rezoned as T1, to bring it closer to zoning conformance given its dimensional standards.
+Additionally, 8 parcels are proposed to be rezoned to T1 Traditional Neighborhood.
+These parcels are either currently vacant, such as 610, 612 and 618 Winslow Avenue, currently contain a building that is mixed-use, such as 535 Hall Avenue, currently contain a building that would be appropriate for a mixed-use, such as 96 Winifred Street W. There is also one four-family dwelling located at 90 Winifred Street W. that would be rezoned as T1, to bring it closer to zoning conformance given its dimensional standards.
 T1 zoning would allow for flexibility of low-intensity mixed uses such as live-work units and offices.

-The parcel at 615 Hall Avenue and the 14 parcels along Stryker and Hall Avenues between Page and Curtice Streets retain their RM2 Multiple-Family zoning, as this zoning designation meets the recommendation for housing diversity by allowing for multifamily uses.
-The remaining blocks between Page Street and Curtice Street include a combination of R4 One-Family and RT2 Townhouse.
+The parcel at 615 Hall Avenue and the 14 parcels along Stryker and Hall Avenues between Page and Curtice Streets would retain their RM2 Multiple-Family zoning, as this zoning designation meets the recommendation for housing diversity by allowing for multifamily uses.
+The remaining blocks between Page Street and Curtice Street include a combination of existing R4 One-Family and proposed rezoning to RT2 Townhouse.

-The blocks between Curtice Street and Annapolis Street include R4 One-Family zoning along Winslow Avenue and Hall Avenue and RT1 Two-Family zoning along Stryker Avenue.
+The blocks between Curtice Street and Annapolis Street retain R4 One-Family zoning along Winslow Avenue and Hall Avenue and propose RT1 Two-Family zoning along Stryker Avenue.
 While the areas zoned R4 retain their existing zoning, the RT1 zoning along Stryker allows for duplexes, in addition to one-family dwellings, should the parcels meet the dimensional standards.

-The three parcels that contain auto-oriented businesses along the corridor retain their B3 General Business zoning so as to continue to allow the current land uses.
+The three parcels that contain auto-oriented businesses along the corridor would retain their B3 General Business zoning so as to continue to allow the current land uses.

 One topic of concern may be changes in maximum building heights allowable under the proposed zoning.
 In areas where parcels are rezoned from RM2 to T2, there would be a decrease in maximum building height from 50- to 35-feet.
 In areas where parcels are rezoned from RT1/RT2 to T1/T2, there would be an increase in maximum building height from 35- to 40-feet.
 The increases in building height challenge policies in neighborhood plans that suggest limiting building heights.
 The West side Community Plan calls to "protect bluff and river views by limiting building heights and respecting the neighborhood's context."
 Buildings within the study area would not affect bluff and river views.
-Stryker George Precinct Plan specifically states that "at 617 Stryker Avenue, new construction should not exceed 30 feet in height."
-Despite the moderate increases in height (5 feet), staff recommends T2 zoning because of the allowable uses, flexibility of uses, and design standards, all of which may encourage the type of development desired by the community, such as senior housing.
-This policy recommendation should supersede the recommendations in previous plans.
+Stryker George Precinct Plan states that "at 617 Stryker Avenue, new construction should not exceed 30 feet in height."
+Despite the moderate increases in height (5 feet above the Precinct Plan), staff recommends T2 zoning because of the allowable uses, flexibility of uses, and design standards, all of which may encourage the type of development desired by the community, such as senior housing.
+Following the same intent as the previous plans, this policy recommendation would supersede previous recommendations.